Gunnar Gren: AC Milan

 On 11 September 1949, he debuted for A.C.
-Milan against Sampdoria, with Milan winning 1–3.
+Milan against Sampdoria, with Milan winning 3–1.
 During his time with Milan, he became the 'Gre' part of the famous Gre-No-Li trio with his Swedish teammates Gunnar Nordahl ('No') and Nils Liedholm ('Li').
 He also earned the nickname the "Il Professore" which is Italian for "the professor".
 While at A.C.
-Milan, he won the league title for the 1950/51 season.
+Milan, he won the league title for the 1950–51 season.
 He made 133 appearances in Serie A and scored 38 goals.
-Gren also managed AC Milan in 1952 before moving to AC Fiorentina.
+Gren also managed Milan in 1952, before moving to Fiorentina.

 Later career

-In 1953, Gren moved to AC Fiorentina where he made 55 appearances and scored 5 goals.
-Then in 1955, Gren moved to Genoa CFC where he made 29 appearances and 2 goals.
+In 1953, Gren moved to Fiorentina, where he made 55 appearances and scored five goals.
+Then in 1955, Gren moved to Genoa where he made 29 appearances and two goals.
 Tired of Italy, Gren decided to move back to Sweden.
-In 1956, Gren returned to Gothenburg where he joined Örgryte IS as both player and manager.
+In 1956, Gren returned to Gothenburg, where he joined Örgryte as both player and manager.
 Gren left in 1959 and played for GAIS in 1963.

 International career

 Gren made his debut for Sweden on 29 August 1940 in the team's 3–2 win over Finland.
 During the next decade he played 40 matches for the national team, ending in 1949 with 3–1 against Ireland in a World Cup qualifier and 2–2 in a friendly against Hungary.
 During this era Gren was part of the team that won the gold medal in the 1948 Olympics in London, scoring twice against Yugoslavia in the final on Wembley.

-As a professional, Gren was suspended from the Swedish national team.
-However, as the World Cup of 1958 was to be played on home soil and the Swedish team seemed too weak for the competition, the Swedish Football Association changed this rule, and Gren, having now ended his professional career and playing in the Swedish Division 2, was again eligible.
-Gren went on to be the oldest player of this World Cup, 37 years old, and played an important role in the silver medal-winning Swedish team.
+As a professional, Gren was suspended from the Sweden men's national team.
+However, the World Cup of 1958 would be in play on home soil and the Sweden national team seemed too weak for the competition, the Swedish Football Association changed this rule, and Gren, having now ended his professional career and playing in the Swedish Division 2, was again eligible.
+Gren went on to be the second oldest player of this World Cup, 37 years old, and played an important role in the silver medal-winning Swedish team.
 He played five matches during the World Cup and scored one goal, 2–1 against West Germany in the semi-final.

 He was also named on the 1958 World Cup All-Star Team.

 Gren's last cap came on 26 October 1958 against Denmark in a 4–4 draw.
 At the time, he was 37 years, 360 days old.
 In all, Gren made 57 appearances for the national team, scoring 32 goals.

-Management
+Managerial career

 Whilst at A.C.
 Milan, Gren managed the team in 1952.
-Also, Gren managed both Örgryte IS and GAIS as player manager.
+Also, Gren managed both Örgryte and GAIS as player-manager.
 After retiring as a player, Gren managed several teams.
 Gren became the technical director for Juventus for a brief period in 1961.
-Gren then managed for GAIS, IFK Värnamo, Redbergslids IK, Skogens IF, IK Oddevold and Fässbergs IF.
+Gren then managed GAIS, Värnamo, Redbergslid, Skogens, Oddevold and Fässberg.

 Retirement

 Gren retired from football in the 1970s.
-He died ten days after his 71st birthday and is buried in Västra Kyrkogården (Western Cemetery), Gothenburg, Västra Götaland, Sweden.
+He died ten days after his 71st birthday, and is buried in Västra Kyrkogården (Western Cemetery), Gothenburg, Västra Götaland, Sweden.